Back to Florida

 Plain English Breakdown

-This law changes when the time limit starts for certain violations involving required reports about children to authorities.
+This law changes when the time limit starts to charge people who fail to report certain issues involving children.

 What This Bill Does